 Students explore the Chihuahuan Desert, crossing mountainous terrain and traveling through water-polished canyons.
 At altitudes of 2,000 to 8,000 feet above sea level, backpack the vast Chisos Mountains.
 The small group will hike both on and off trail, crossing mountain passes, exploring immense canyons and traversing a rugged desert where atmospheric clarity and wide-open spaces make distances deceiving and navigation challenging.
 While hiking, students will learn desert travel skills such as strategies for water management and environmental preservation and the finer points of balance and foot placement on rough terrain.

 This 16-hour Wilderness First Aid course is designed to prepare students to respond to medical emergencies, treat injuries and illnesses, and improvise solutions with the items they carry.
 WFA courses are designed to meet the needs of individuals who are responsible for the medical care of others in a wilderness setting, people who work in remote settings and recreationalists who want to be prepared in the case of an emergency.

 Service to the environment and to others is one of the core values of Outward Bound.
 Students are encouraged to practice service to the environment; leaving campsites cleaner than they found them and practicing Leave No Trace ethics.
 Students gain an appreciation and desire to help and understand others without the expectation of personal gain.
 Additionally, students have a structured opportunity to put giving back into action through two days of community service that is an integral part of their course.
 Service will take place in Minnesota and Texas.
 The specific type of service project depends upon the structure of the course and local needs and opportunities.
-Service projects could include helping paint and clean in a border town or working in a local wilderness area.
+Service projects could include helping paint and clean in a border or nearby town or working in a local wilderness area.